Trainee Feedback Form for NIGMS Programs

 diverse pool of undergraduates who complete their baccalaureate degree, and transition into and complete biomedical, research-focused higher degree programs (e.g., Ph.D. or M.D./Ph.D.).
 Training grants offset the cost of stipends, tuition and fees, and training related expenses, including health insurance, for the appointed trainees in accordance with the approved

 NIH support levels.
 Training grants are usually awarded for five years and are renewable.
-Full details are found in the Funding Opportunity Announcement (FOA)
+Full details are found in the Notice of Funding Opportunity (NOFO) PAR-21-147.